 - Misc.: Old newspapers, large cardboard box (for spraying), pencil, metal ruler, cutting mat, craft knife, large paper clip, glue gun and glue sticks

-1. In a well-ventilated, newspaper-covered area (inside box) spray only the bottom 2″ – 3″ of sixteen large feathers with Gold Shimmer TintIT.
-Spray several coats to make gold color as intense as you’d like.
-(Hint: After first coat, spray additional coats a little further out on feathers so that first layer of gold color appears to more gradually blend into the whiteness of the feathers.)
+1. In a well-ventilated, newspaper-covered area (inside box) spray only the bottom 2″ – 3″ of sixteen large feathers with Brilliant Gold.
+One to two coats should do it.
 Insert feathers into foam to hold while drying.

-2. Similarly, paint only the bottom 1 1/2″ – 2″ of nineteen small feathers with Gold Shimmer TintIT and insert into foam while drying.
+2. Similarly, paint only the bottom 1 1/2″ – 2″ of nineteen small feathers with Brilliant Gold and insert into foam while drying.

 3. Use pencil and metal ruler to draw 8 1/2″ x 20″ rectangle on foam board.
 To draw tall triangle, find middle of one 8 1/2″ side.
 From opposite two corners, draw diagonal lines to that middle point, creating a triangle.